sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### GetTitle

 Obtains the Glue42 Window title (caption).
 The Glue42 Window title is separate and independent from the the VBA form title.
-The initial Glue42 Window title will be set to the name with which the application was registered in Glue42.
+The initial Glue42 Window title will be set to the name with which the app was registered in Glue42.
 See also [`SetTitle`](#classes-gluewindow-settitle).

 *Signature:*